 These are small group resources from North Point ministries (Andy Stanley).

-2. Nelson Searcy’s List of Approved Small Group Curriculum:
+2. Nelson Searcy’s List of Approved Small Group Resources:

 Nelson Searcy has a pre-approved selection of small group content for his groups to choose from when they are not doing a churchwide campaign.
 Once you go to the web page, just click on the link toward the top to download the document with the list of studies.